Membrane switch: Backlighting

 The third standard option is to use electroluminescent (EL) lamps.
 They are lower priced compared to fiber optics and offer additional design flexibility.
 The color of light emitted from an EL lamp can vary depending on the phosphors that are used.
 Some common colors are blue/green and yellow/green, white, blue and orange.
 EL lamps have a half-life of approximately 3000–8000 hours depending upon the quality of the phosphor.
 Once they reach their half-life, the brightness starts to fade rapidly.
 EL lamps are thus not a good choice if the lamp is on for an extended period of time.
 Fading or flashing could double the life of the lamp.

 Applications

 Classic applications of membrane switches include microwave oven panel, air conditioner control panel, TV remote control etc. Tactile feedback of keys can be provided by embossing the top PET layer or embedding metal snap domes, polyester domes or forming the graphic layer.

 The benefits of membrane switches include ease of cleaning, sealing ability and their low profile.
 Membrane switch can be used together with other control systems such as touch screens, keyboards, lighting, and they can also be complicated like the membrane keyboards and switch panels in mobiles and computers.
 They are reliable, effective, low-cost user interfaces, suitable for a wide range of products, and available with many creative options.

 Depending on industry and application, membrane switches are also referred to as membrane keyboards and membrane keypads.

+Customization options for membrane switches often include: